Norton-Villiers

 Norton-Villiers was a British motorcycle manufacturer formed in the 1960s following the collapse of AMC.
-With the general decline of the British motorcycle industry, under a British Government initiative it was later combined with the remnants of BSA Triumph to form Norton-Villiers-Triumph.
+During the general decline of the British motorcycle industry, a British Government initiative combined it with the remnants of BSA Triumph to form Norton-Villiers-Triumph.

 Norton Villiers (1966–1973)

 In 1966 AMC went bankrupt and were taken over by Manganese Bronze Holdings which formed Norton-Villiers to oversee operations.
 At the time Norton was the only motorcycle marque in the company that was making money.
-The AJS and Matchless traditional single cylinder four-stroke models were finished.
-Matchless and AJS badged models, with Norton motors, were assembled till 1969.
-In 1968 all models had new carburettors, ignition systems and an ignition lock.
-The G15CS, N15CS and M33CS had improved cycle parts for 1968–69.
+The AJS and Matchless traditional single cylinder four-stroke models ceased production.
+Matchless and AJS badged models equipped with Norton engines continued to be assembled until 1969.
+In 1968, all models were updated with new carburettors, ignition systems, and an ignition lock.
+The G15CS, N15CS, and M33CS models featured improved cycle components during the 1968–1969 production years.

 The P11 series was a completely new development for 1967 and was further developed for 1968–69.
 The P11 was available either as Norton or Matchless.

 Norton Commando

-For Norton-Villiers the development of a new engine to market was cost-prohibitive, but the vibration of the 750 cc vertical twin was so well transmitted to the rider through the Featherbed frame of the Norton Atlas, that it was dropped in favour of an earlier experimental frame (based on a concept bike designated P10, and later Z26 as an improvement) that would separate the engine from the frame with rubber bushes, creating a more rider-friendly experience.
+For Norton-Villiers the development of a new engine to market was cost-prohibitive, but the vibration of the 750 cc vertical twin was so well transmitted to the rider through the Featherbed frame of the Norton Atlas, that it was dropped in favour of an earlier experimental frame (based on a concept bike designated P10, and later Z26 as an improvement) that separated the engine from the frame with rubber bushes, creating a more rider-friendly experience.

 The Norton Isolastic frame was developed in time for the 1967 Earls CourtShow.
 Production began in April 1968, but bending problems with the frame resulted in a more-developed frame being introduced in January 1969.

 The Norton Commando promptly turned up in racing events, amongst the first being London dealer Vincent Davey running a team under the Gus Kuhn name with riders Dave Croxford and Mick Andrew.

 The 1969 Commando S was introduced fitted with a high-level left-side exhaust and a 2.5 impgal petrol tank, primarily aimed at the export (US) market.
 The original model was thereafter referred to as the Commando Fastback.